Jesus was a Low-wage Worker

 What to Do about Poverty-Wage Jobs

 Change Unfair International Trade Agreements -- Laws that govern international trade and investment typically put workers – in the U.S. and around the world – at a disadvantage.
-Free trade and investment agreements usually mean freedom for corporations to move where wages are lowest, workers are least able to speak out, and safeguards for both labor and the environment are weakest.
-This hurts workers in the U.S. and those in other countries.
+Free trade and investment agreements usually mean freedom for corporations to move where wages are lowest, workers are least able to speak out, and safeguards for both workers and the environment are weakest.
+This hurts workers in the U.S. and other countries.
 There is a growing international movement to oppose these treaties in favor of others that put workers and corporations on a more level playing field.
 Work to defeat “free-trade” agreements unless they include strong safeguards for workers and the environment.
 Support and buy sweat-shop free apparel and other goods, and fairly-traded coffee, cocoa, and other products.
 Serve fair trade coffee at your church.
 Learn about the UCC’s Coffee Project.

 Buttons: To request buttons, free of charge, email email@example.com.